juniorxsound/portfolio/src/pages/bio.md

 Or's career started as a sound designer and musician.
 After working in audio post-production he attended Tel Aviv University's film school and started coding, designing and releasing interactive storytelling driven experiences that fuse film and gaming.

 Upon graduation, Or co-founded [Phenomena Labs](http://phenomenalabs.com) an award-winning visual effects and interaction design studio.
 At Phenomena Labs he worked as a creative and technical director designing, developing and publishing interactive brand and experimental experiences.
-Or is a graduate of the Tisch School of the Arts, New York University and currently the Principle Creative Technologist at [Vimeo](https://labs.vimeo.com) Creator Labs.
+Or is a graduate of the Tisch School of the Arts, and has previously worked at Vimeo and Viacom.